Tandhjulet/PacketImageMap/README.md

 - transformers
 	- invert
-- make images immutable
+- make images rerender so they are immutable
-  - check if overlapping when creating
+- check for overlap
-  - right click rotate
-  - wall block removed
-  - block placed in front
-  - /killall all